 Mr. Thwaites, fingering his knife, now quietly stared at Miss Roach.
 When alone with her he frequently stared at her like this, quite unconscious of her embarrassment and even of the fact that he was doing it.
 It was the preoccupied stare of one who sought to discover some fresh detail in her appearance or demeanour about which he could say or think something nasty. (pgs.
 83-84)

 Hamilton’s characters are pin-sharp, and there are some wonderful darkly comic scenes in the Rosamund Tea Rooms – a black tragicomedy of manners might be one way to describe these sections.
-He has a keen ear for dialogue, too, and the novel contains some terrific extended passages which convey Thwaites’ coded conversations with the other boarders.
+The dialogue is excellent too, and the novel contains some terrific extended passages which convey Thwaites’ coded conversations with the other boarders.
 It’s not just what Thwaites says; it’s more what he implies – the implication behind his blustering, coupled with his tone.
-These aspects seem equally (if not more) important than his actual words.
-Here’s the beginning of one of his exchanges with Miss Roach:
+These aspects seem equally (if not more) important than his actual words, as we can see in this exchange with Miss Roach:

 ‘Well,’ he said.
 ‘Your friends seem to be mightily distinguishing themselves as usual,’ and oh God, thought Miss Roach, not that again, not that again.